 - Undercut the architraves to allow the Bamboo to slide underneath, leaving an expansion gap.
 Never undercut the newel post, as this is a structural part of the stairs.
 There are a number of electric and manual undercut saws to carry out this task.
 The thickness of the cut is important, so as not to leave a gap between the board and architrave.
 Tip: measure the thickness of the Bamboo and either set the saw to the correct depth, or use a spacer for manual cutting to achieve the correct height. - Open at least three packs and spread out the boards to check for natural shade compatibility, with the adjoining board.
-Bamboo is a natural product and will show variations in shade detail that is not a manufacturing fault.
+Bamboo is a natural product and will show variations in shade detail that is not a manufacturing fault!
 The installer assumes all responsibility for the final selection that may require input from the customer.
 If you find lighter or darker boards that do not blend easily, use these for cuts or in an area of minimal view.
-You should allow a 5% wastage factor into your planning so that any obvious variations or accidents when cutting can be discarded. - Dry lay out the first row of boards with the grooves facing the wall, cutting the last board to size allowing for the expansion gap.
+You should allow a 5% wastage factor into your planning so that any obvious variations or accidents when cutting can be discarded. - Dry lay out the first row of boards with the male part of the click facing the wall this part of the click would need to be cut off so that it does not compromise the expansion gap.
+Cutting the last board to size allowing for the expansion gap.
 Check the boards are in line using a straight edge or string line.
 Scribe the boards into the long wall ensuring there is at least half a board width at the opposite side of the room.
 Tip: always check the width of the boards in front a fireplace or other visually obvious walls.
 Cut the boards using a suitable instrument such as a jigsaw.
 Continue to dry lay the first three rows using the off cut from the previous row to start the next row, providing the length is at least 200mm.
 Stagger the header joins by at least 200mm for the best aesthetics.